xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-settings.md

 This add-on adds a custom field type to Jira called the **Katalon Gherkin** custom field.
 This custom field lets you write descriptions for your test cases and stories in Gherkin syntax.
 Gherkin keywords such as _Given_, _When_, _Then_ will be highlighted automatically.

-To create Katalon Gherkin custom field, please follow the instruction from the Atlassian document here: [Project screens, schemes and fields](https://confluence.atlassian.com/adminjiraserver071/project-screens-schemes-and-fields-802592517.html).
+To create the Katalon Gherkin custom field, please follow the instructions from the Atlassian document here: [Project screens, schemes and fields](https://confluence.atlassian.com/adminjiraserver071/project-screens-schemes-and-fields-802592517.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/install-and-use-katalons-jira-add-on/field-config-marked.png" width=50% alt="Create the Katalon Gherkin">

-Once imported to Katalon Studio, the content of Katalon Gherkin field is in the test cases description.
+Once imported to Katalon Studio, the content of the Katalon Gherkin field is in the test cases description.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-jira-integration/TO-JIRA-View-results-on-Jira-Gherkin.png" width=70% alt="Results after linking the Katalon Gherkin">

 ## Jira Cloud

-You can also add Katalon BDD custom field into Jira ticket with Jira Cloud Intergration.
+You can also add a Katalon BDD custom field into your ticket with Jira Cloud Intergration.
 Follow these steps:
 ### Create the Katalon BDD custom field

 1. From **Jira settings** -> Select **Issues** ->in the **FIELDS** tab, select **Custom fields -> Add custom field**.
-2. Select a Field Type: **_Text Field (multi-line)._** Remember to associate it with issue types you want.
+2. Select a Field Type: **_Text Field (multi-line)._** Remember to associate it with the issue types you want.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-field-Jira-Cloud/3-field-type.png" width=50% alt="Add the BDD custom field">

-3. In the new custom field window, provide a name and its description -> Click **Create**.
+3. In the new custom field window, provide a name and description -> Click **Create**.
 4. Associate the custom field to multiple screens by checkbox.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-field-Jira-Cloud/4-screens.png" width=50% alt="Choose screens for the BDD custom fields">